pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 There are a variety of modifiers that can be placed around cores.
 Static cores, isolated cores, shared cores, efficiency cores, and performance cores are only the beginning of unexplored spaces.
-Being able to play with various patterns in research without having to be an expert in how to modify Kubelet and it's multiple internal managers is a big benefit to the research community.
+Being able to experiment with various patterns in research without having to be an expert in how to modify Kubelet and its multiple internal managers is a decisive benefit to the research community.

 #### User-specific plugins

 A user may have very specific allocation patterns they require.
-This sort of capability may be rare and not belong upstream in mainstream Kubernetes, but there should still be a simple way to do allow users to do their specific experiments.
+This sort of capability may be rare and not belong upstream in mainstream Kubernetes, but there should still be a simple way to allow users to meet their specific experiments.

 ### Notes/Constraints/Caveats (Optional)